Advanced Enrichment & Training

 - Cancellations must be made by 7:00 PM Friday for the following week to avoid charges.

-- Sessions canceled after this deadline will be billed and are non-refundable.
+- Sessions canceled after this deadline will be billed to the card on file (fees apply) and are non-refundable.

 We require Rabies, Distemper, annual Bordetella Vaccines, and annual negative Fecal Report